ITU-BDSA-GROUP12/Chirp/docs/report.md

 ```

 ### Running the application
-To run the Chirp application locally you have to move to the Chirp.Web package (/src/Chip.Web).
+To run the _Chirp!_ application locally you have to move to the Chirp.Web package (/src/Chip.Web).
 When in the Chirp.Web package, run the following command:
 ```
 dotnet run